adblockplus/adblockpluschrome/README.md

     ./build.py -t opera devenv
     ./build.py -t safari devenv

-This will create a _devenv_ directory in the repository.
-In Chrome and Opera you should load it as an unpacked extension directory.
+This will create a _devenv.platform_ directory in the repository.
+In Chrome and Opera you should load _devenv.chrome_ or _devenv.opera_ as an unpacked extension directory.
 After making changes to the source code re-run the command to update the development environment, the extension should reload automatically after a few seconds.

-In Safari you should load _devenv/adblockplussafari.safariextension_ as unpacked extension directory.
+In Safari you should load _devenv.safari/adblockplussafari.safariextension_ as unpacked extension directory.
 After making changes to the source code re-run the command to update the development environment.
 You will still need to reload the extension explicitly in the Extension Builder, Safari currently doesn't allow automating this action.